 This metal storage rack storing reclaimed wood was found in front of a dumpster.

 Good hearing protection

 Don’t scrimp on good hearing protection.
 I have a cheap pair and a better pair.
-I will go out of my way to hunt down the better ones!
+I will go out of my way to hunt down the better ones each and every time!

 Hammers.
 (I like having a few on hand because I keep losing them!)

 Tablesaw – for long cuts on big stuff

 Tape measures – love the Stanley brand